St Magnus the Martyr: World War II to 21st century

 William Petter was Director of Music from 2011 until his death in 2016, having been a founder member of the Choir of St Magnus the Martyr in 2005.
-He was succeeded by Lottie Bagnall and then by William Johnston Davies.
+His predecessor was Thomas Kennedy, and successor was Lottie Bagnall.
+William Johnston Davies took over in 2020, before the current Director, Edward Walters, commenced in September 2023.
 The choir issued CDs in 2013 (Regina Coeli) and 2014 (Inexplicable Splendour).
 St Magnus's organist, John Eady, has won composition competitions for new choral works at St Paul's Cathedral (a setting of Veni Sancte Spiritus first performed on 27 May 2012) and at Lincoln Cathedral (a setting of the Matin responsory for Advent first performed on 30 November 2013).
 Joseph Atkins composed three pieces for the church: Missa Sancti Magni, Magnificat and Nunc Dimittis and The Blessing of the Bells, a litany and antiphon for the consecration of the new bells in 2009.
 David Pearson composed two pieces, the Communion anthem A Mhànais mo rùin (O Magnus of my love) and a hymn to St Magnus, Nobilis, humilis, for performance at the church on the feast of St Magnus the Martyr on 16 April 2012.

-In addition to liturgical music of a high standard, St Magnus is the venue for a wide range of musical events.
-The Clemens non Papa Consort, founded in 2005, performs in collaboration with the production team Concert Bites as the church's resident ensemble.
+In addition to liturgical music of a high standard, St Magnus has been the venue for a range of musical events.
+The Clemens non Papa Consort, founded in 2005, has performed in collaboration with the production team Concert Bites as a resident ensemble.
 The band Mishaped Pearls performed at the church on 17 December 2011.
 St Magnus featured in the television programme Jools Holland: London Calling, first broadcast on BBC2 on 9 June 2012.
 The Platinum Consort made a promotional film at St Magnus for the release of their debut album In the Dark on 2 July 2012.

 The Friends of the City Churches had their office in the Vestry House of St Magnus until 2013.